 Then along came Star Wars: a simple, upbeat, you-can-do-it, good-defeats-evil tale with vivid, likeable (or hate-able) characters set (well, sort of…) in a future where we obviously hadn’t annihilated ourselves with nuclear weapons.
 It was a breath of fresh air and that was as much the reason for its success as the quality of the film itself.

 Which brings us to Kathleen Kennedy and Disney Star Wars, which I hesitate even to moniker Star Wars as it’s simply not the same thing.
-The tone is different, the morality is different, the characters are different, the logic is different, etc. The heart has been removed, the spirit stolen and replaced with, something cheap and often mean.
+The tone is different, the morality is different, the characters are different, the logic is different, etc. The heart has been removed, the spirit stolen and replaced with — something cheap, and often mean.

 Not in a million years was I expecting what I saw, and from the diminishing attendance of episodes eight and nine, at lot of others weren’t expecting it either.
 The only reason the Force Awakens made 2 billion dollars is that just about everyone else was thinking old school Star Wars was back.
-If I’d known what they did to the Solo character, I’d never have attended.
+If I’d known what they did to the Solo character, I’d never have watched.
 I’m probably not alone.

 The Liar, the Bitch, and the Androphobe